wiicode/cybersecurity-framework/bronze-training/background-simple.md

 Passwords should be easy to remember, but hard for somebody else to guess.
 A good rule is 'make sure that somebody who knows you well, couldn't guess your password in 20 attempts'.
 Staff should also avoid using the most common passwords, which criminals can easily guess.
 The BCSF has some useful advice on how to choose a non-predictable password.

 Remember that your IT systems should not require staff to share accounts or passwords to get their job done.
-Make sure that every user has personal access to the right systems, and that the level of access given is always the lowest needed to do their job, whilst minimising unnecessary exposure to systems they don't need access to.
+Make sure that every user has personal access to the right systems, and that the level of access given is always the lowest needed to do their job, while minimising unnecessary exposure to systems they don't need access to.

 ## Tip 4: Help your staff cope with 'password overload'